impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - Keylogger/ILY - Keylogger.md

 ```

 Afterward we will have to open the file to append the `input` in it.
-`fstream` will create the file if it does not exist, and if any problem occurs, we will append the input.
+`fstream` will create the file if it does not exist, and if any no problem occurs, we will append the input.
 It is good practice to close the file every time after performing file operations.

 ```c++
 void save(const string& input) {